amirahnasihah/frontend-development/04-intro-to-algorithms/03-string-algorithms/questions.md

+### else if statement conditions

+Let's break down the conditions you've mentioned:

+1. **Case 1: Not Match, and end this iteration**

+    In this condition, `originalString[i + j] !== targetString[j]` checks if the character at the current position (`i + j`) in the `originalString` is not equal to the character at the current position (`j`) in the `targetString`.
+If this is true, it means that the letters are not matching, which indicates that the current attempt to find the `targetString` within the `originalString` has failed.

+    By having this condition, the code breaks out of the inner loop immediately when a mismatch is found.
+This is because if even one character doesn't match, it's not possible for the rest of the characters to match as well.
+So, there's no need to continue checking the rest of the characters in the `targetString`.

+2. **Case 2: Match and it’s the last character**

+    This `else if` condition `j === targetString.length - 1` checks if the current position `j` is the last position in the `targetString`.
+If this is true, it means that all the previous characters in the `targetString` have matched with the consecutive characters in the `originalString`.

+    By checking this condition, the code ensures that it only prints "Found at position..." when the entire `targetString` has been successfully matched, rather than just a partial match.
+This ensures that the code only reports a successful match when it finds the complete `targetString` and not just a subset of it.

+So, in summary, the code you provided checks for two conditions:

+1. If there is a mismatch, it exits the inner loop to move on to the next position in the `originalString`.
+2. If all characters in the `targetString` have been matched successfully and `j` is at the last position, it prints the position in the `originalString` where the full `targetString` was found.

 ## Muly aproach of Finding Substring

 Simplifying the conditions can make the code more straightforward.
 Let's rewrite the code using your approach: